About Me

 I am very excited to be a co-PI in the NSF AI Institute in Dynamic Systems!

-I started in Jan.
-2017 as an Assistant Professor in the Electrical Engineering department at the University of Hawaii at Mānoa.
+I am currently an Associate Professor in the Electrical Engineering department at the University of Hawaii at Mānoa.
+I started there in Jan.
+2017 as an Assistant Professor and became an Asocciate Professor in 2024.
 Before that, I was an ORISE research fellow at the Centers for Disease Control and Prevention in the Viral Hepatitis Lab.

 I received my PhD in Electrical and Computer Engineering from Carnegie Mellon University in 2015.
 My advisor was Prof. José M.F.
 Moura.
 I have my MS and BS in Electrical and Computer Engineering from Stanford University and Georgia Institute of Technology, respectively.

-My research interests are broadly related to the area of network science, complex systems, signal processing, statistical machine learning, and human-computer interaction.
-In term of applications, I am interested in biological processes like population genetics modeling and phylodynamics, social processes like the spread of information or behavior, and Demand Response management in power system and market.
+My research interests are broadly related to the area of network science, complex systems, signal processing, statistical machine learning, and dynamical systems.
+In term of applications, I am currently interested in nonlinear dynamical system, knowledge graph, and biological processes like population genetics modeling and phylodynamics, social processes like the spread of information or behavior.

 Academic History